Hostages in the Barrio

 Hostages in the Barrio (La estanquera de Vallecas) is a 1987 Spanish quinqui film directed by Eloy de la Iglesia, consisting of an adaptation of the stage play La estanquera de Vallecas by José Luis Alonso de Santos.
 It stars Emma Penella, José Luis Gómez, José Luis Manzano and Maribel Verdú.

 Plot

 After two criminals attempt to rob a tobacco retailer in Vallecas, they are trapped inside and eventually develop a sort of friendly relationship with their hostages (the clerk and her niece).

 Cast

 Production

 An adaptation of the stage play La estanquera de Vallecas by José Luis Alonso de Santos, the screenplay was penned by Gonzalo Goicoechea, Eloy de la Iglesia and Alonso de Santos.
 An Ega Medios Audiovisuales production, the film was shot in Madrid in 1986.
 The soundtrack was composed and performed by Patxi Andión.
 The budget amounted to 83 million ₧.

+Maribel Verdú revealed that she suffered physical attacks by José Luis Manzano during filming.

 Release

 The film premiered on 9 April 1987.